 The Programme offers lectures and seminars with class sizes varying between 10 and 30 students on average.
-On most courses, you will gain experience of intercultural communication by engaging in team-sized collaborative learning groups.
+In most courses, you will gain experience in intercultural communication by engaging in team-sized collaborative learning groups.
 Graduates from the Programme have a very strong foundation in research and inquiry.
-They are trained to utilize scientific methods to solve real-world problems.
+They are trained to utilise scientific methods to solve real-world problems.
 They can actively apply their expertise to new situations and generate new knowledge.

 At its best, a Master’s thesis is a productive and advanced study in the problematics of a specific subject.
 The process involves a set number of compulsory seminar group meetings since a fundamental part of the learning process is the oral presentation of one’s own work and the ability to discuss the works of others.

 Are able to apply the research methods on your area of specialisation in an independent research work that follows good scientific practice.

 Are able to choose and formulate a research problem and develop a research plan for conducting your study.

 Can describe and analyse previous research connected to the research problem and select an appropriate research method for the study.

 Can apply the selected research method to collect data and to critically analyse and report the research results.

 Can identify the most significant research findings and communicate them both in writing and orally.

 Scouring uncharted waters – managing outbound open innovation in the maritime industry.